kingst/GlucOS/README.md

 ML-based predictions safely.
-To read more about how we do it, you can see our [academic paper](https://bob.cs.ucdavis.edu/assets/dl/glucos.pdf) on the topic.
-We also discuss several novel security mechanisms around insulin pump driver security, how we model human physiology and use it as a part of our security system, our use of formal methods, and how we include humans as a part of the system.
+To read more about how we do it, you can see our [academic paper](https://bob.cs.ucdavis.edu/assets/dl/glucos.pdf) on the topic or checkout this [10 minute youtube video](https://www.youtube.com/watch?v=0SAoigEHjJ4&list=PLS7sMlgd1pNM0KIKUQ-3y0_NRBU6Q-64h&index=3) that introduces the topic.
+In our paper, We also discuss several novel security mechanisms around insulin pump driver security, how we model human physiology and use it as a part of our security system, our use of formal methods, and how we include humans as a part of the system.